skip to main content

 Postdocs

 Dr. Lorae’ Simpson was a post-doc in the Cherry lab from December 2018 through February 2020.
-She is now the Director of Scientific Research and Conservation for the Florida Oceanographic Society.
+She went on to serve as the Director of Scientific Research and Conservation for the Florida Oceanographic Society and is now a Supervising Environmental Scientist with the Bureau of Environmental Sciences at the St. Johns River Water Management District in Florida.
 She is a wetland ecologist whose research occurs at the intersection of ecosystem processes and the abiotic and biotic factors that influence them.
-She received a B.S. from California State University, Sacramento in 2002 and her M.S. degree from Villanova University in Villanova, Pennsylvania in 2011.
+She received a B.S. from California State University, Sacramento, in 2002 and her M.S. degree from Villanova University in Villanova, Pennsylvania, in 2011.
 She received her Ph.D. in soil and water science at the University of Florida in 2016, where she studied how carbon dynamics were affected by spatial and temporal drivers in the salt marsh-mangrove ecotone.

 Current Graduate Students